5 min read · Cost

 Quick Answers

-On newer windows yes; on older windows with other issues, full replacement is usually better.
+On a newer window with a sound frame that accepts a new insulated unit, yes; on an older window with other comfort or energy issues, full replacement is usually the better value.

 Sources